Vaibhav3006/Natural-Language-Processing-Project/README.md

 <font size ='4'>**Work flow of the Data**</font>

-Below is the sample of data after performingcleaning and data processing steps like removing stopwords,stemming and lemmatization.
+Below is the sample of data after cleaning and data processing steps like removing stopwords,stemming and lemmatization.
 I have tried to compare the functioning of **NLTK** and **Spacy** libraries.

 ![Data after](https://user-images.githubusercontent.com/53376072/78354445-7c269100-75c9-11ea-8ed0-471b992b5797.JPG)